Seneca-BSA/bsa/docs/seh500/lab8.md

             return result;
         }

-1. Next, change all of the from the `printf` statement onward to:
+1. Next, change all of the code from the `printf` statement onward to:

         float x = 0.0;
         float sin_x = 0.0;